ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://www.w3.org/WAI/planning-and-managing/" target="_blank" rel="noopener noreferrer">W3C WAI: Planning and Managing Web Accessibility</a>
 - <a href="https://www.section508.gov/manage/section-508-program-team-roles-and-responsibilities/" target="_blank" rel="noopener noreferrer">Section508.gov: Roles and Responsibilities</a>
 - <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — Applies to all state and local government employees involved in digital content

-### I prefer to talk to someone rather than read FAQs.
-Who can I ask?

-**Questions are welcome, and there are many ways to learn.** Whether you prefer reading, watching videos, hands-on practice, or talking to someone, resources exist for you.
-That said, the work and deadline remain the same regardless of format — you'll still need to make your content accessible.
-Here's who to ask:

-**Find your agency's accessibility coordinator.** Every agency should have someone responsible for accessibility planning and compliance.
-This person can answer general questions, provide presentations, and connect you to resources.
-The owner of your agency's accessibility plan is executive staff — not the web developers.

-**For practical accessibility questions, ask your web developers.** ICJIA web developers have been working on website accessibility for years and are happy to share what they know.
-They're your best first stop for practical guidance on web content.
-However, keep in mind that web developers implement _web_ accessibility — the Title II rule is much bigger than just websites (it covers documents, videos, social media, mobile apps, and third-party tools).

-**For questions about IITAA and ADA Title II requirements, ask DoIT.** The Illinois DoIT Office of Information Accessibility has a dedicated accessibility coordinator who can answer questions about specific compliance requirements, timelines, and state guidance: DoIT.Accessibility@Illinois.gov

-**Other learning formats (if FAQs aren't your thing):**

-- **Videos:** <a href="https://www.ada.gov/resources/title-ii-primer/" target="_blank" rel="noopener noreferrer">ADA.gov Title II Primer</a> | <a href="https://www.w3.org/WAI/videos/standards-and-benefits/" target="_blank" rel="noopener noreferrer">W3C Accessibility Introduction</a> | <a href="https://www.youtube.com/playlist?list=PLNYkxOF6rcICWx0C9LnZQBAOWJh2Z1dZn" target="_blank" rel="noopener noreferrer">Google Accessibility Fundamentals</a>
-- **Hands-on:** <a href="https://wave.webaim.org/" target="_blank" rel="noopener noreferrer">Try WAVE on any website</a> | <a href="https://www.nvaccess.org/download/" target="_blank" rel="noopener noreferrer">Download NVDA (free screen reader)</a>
-- **Courses:** <a href="https://doit.illinois.gov/initiatives/accessibility/training.html" target="_blank" rel="noopener noreferrer">Illinois DoIT Training</a> | <a href="https://www.section508.gov/training/" target="_blank" rel="noopener noreferrer">Section508.gov Training</a>
-- **Quick references:** <a href="https://www.w3.org/WAI/standards-guidelines/wcag/glance/" target="_blank" rel="noopener noreferrer">WCAG 2 at a Glance</a> | <a href="https://webaim.org/resources/quickref/" target="_blank" rel="noopener noreferrer">WebAIM Quick Reference</a> | <a href="https://www.a11yproject.com/checklist/" target="_blank" rel="noopener noreferrer">A11Y Project Checklist</a>

-**Bottom line:** Ask questions, use whatever format works for you — but start the work now.
-The April 24, 2026 deadline applies regardless of how you prefer to learn.

 ### This website was generated by a web developer not on executive staff.
 Why should I trust this information?